His Waterside yard was offered for sale in 1799 to Thomas Steemson.

 "A number of brigs and schooners were continued to be built from the yard until a few years passed, when the age of the last proprietor, Mr. John Whaley, and the competition of iron with wood vessels, made it desirable to reduce the establishment, and only small craft are now turned out by the present occupier of the yard.”

-September 1852 'Hero' Clipper Schooner commanded by Captain Leonard Eckles, She was built expressly for his trade between Davis's Wharf, London, and Goole, Thorne, Doncaster and Sheffield.
+September 1852 ''Hero' Clipper Schooner commanded by Captain Leonard Eckles, She was built expressly for his trade between Davis's Wharf, London, and Goole, Thorne, Doncaster and Sheffield.
 Registered Goole (Official No. 4820) 78 tons.
+1865 for John Whaley, Thorne.
 1870/90 owned by William Collier, Marshfield, Goole.
+February 1889 Captain Richard Lawson bound for London from Guernsey with broken granite met with a gale and damage was done to the rigging.
+For a number of days she struggled to reach the English coast and finally took assistance from Deal boatmen for £20 to be towed into Ramsgate.

 John Stanilands - Ship Builder Thorne Quay.